oxpa/ZenPacks.community.snmp.HysteresisThreshold/README.md

 General recommendation is to keep N and K less than M (or the whole thing won't work), have N+K>M, so that you won't have flapping service.

 ####Some key features of the implementation:
-* if a measurements violates minimum or maximum value if a threshold, threshold is called "violated"
+* if a measurements violates minimum or maximum value of a threshold, threshold is called "violated"
 * while a threshold is violated, but less than N times out of last M measurements, we generate a "notice" level event
 * while a threshold is violated less than N times out of last M measurements, we send clear events as they appear
 * if a threshold is violated at least N times out of last M measurements, we generate events of a given severity and process escalation as usual MinMaxThreshold.
 The threshold is marked as broken